Understanding Addition and Subtraction in Transformers: Methodology

 \subsection{Addition Algorithm Description}

 For addition, aligned with \citet{quirke2023understanding}, we define the “Base Add" subtask $SA_n$ to compute the digit-wise sum modulo 10:

+Following \citeauthor{quirke2023understanding}, the binary ``Simple Carry'' subtask $SC_n$ records whether a digit pair alone produces a carry:

+Using only $SA_n$ and $SC_n$, their 1-layer model predicts single-digit carries (e.g.\ ``045+046=0091'') but fails when a carry cascades through two or more digits (e.g.\ ``555+446'' predicted as ``0901'').
+The tri-state $ST_n$ below supersedes $SC_n$; we nonetheless find some models still compute the logically redundant $SC_n$.

-To solve $n$-digit addition with high accuracy, the framework must handle carry bits that cascade through multiple digits.
-For an autoregressive model to correctly predict the first answer digit in “555+448=+1003", as “1", it must cascade the carry bit from the \textit{rightmost} digit to the \textit{leftmost} digit in a single forward pass.
-This is particularly challenging for an autoregressive model that processes tokens from left to right.
-Aligned to this challenge we define two new subtasks.
+To solve $n$-digit addition with high accuracy, the framework must handle carry bits that cascade through multiple digits: to predict the first answer digit of “555+448=+1003" as “1", the carry bit must cascade from the \textit{rightmost} to the \textit{leftmost} digit in a single forward pass---challenging for an autoregressive model that processes tokens left to right.
+We define two new subtasks for this.

 First, we introduce subtask ST. It classifies a digit pair sum as \textit{definitely} causing a carry (e.g. 6+7), definitely \textit{not} causing a carry (e.g. 2+3), or \textit{possibly} causing a carry (e.g. 5+4).
 The 5+4 case is uncertain as the digits sum to 9 and a carry from the next-lower-value digit would cause a carry: